GRAANMARKT 13 ANTWERP

 What I also like to see is the crossover between beautiful spots such as Graanmarkt 13 and Santa Clara 1728 in Lisbon.
 When I was there in January, Joao, the owner already told me that he would like to invite Seppe for dinner in his restaurant.
 And that has happened several times this year.
 They also innovate regularly in the kitchen of Graanmarkt 13: “Seppe noticed that people drink less wine nowadays.
 Of course this fully fits in with the healthy food movement of today.
 So we started thinking of a special lemonade syrup with of course the best ingredients in it.
 We have had the launch in Colette in Paris recently and it will be available soon.”

 And then there is, last but certainly not least, the perfume launch: “For everything we do at Graanmarkt 13 we work together with the best people.
 Mark Colle for the flowers, Vincent van Duysen for the interior, Seppe Nobels for the restaurant.
 And for the perfume we have worked with Lyn Harris from Perfumer H. Made.
 We have an eau de parfum for him, her and home.
 Scented candles.
 And a travel set.”
-So you can completely wrap yourself in Graanmarkt 13 with a night in The Apartment, a dinner in the restaurant, the purchase of this fantastic Maxi Peignoir by CristaSeya and by spraying on their new perfume.
+So you can completely wrap yourself in Graanmarkt 13 with a night in The Apartment, a dinner in the restaurant, the purchase of a fantastic Maxi Peignoir by CristaSeya and by spraying on their new perfume.

 Check out: www.graanmarkt13.com